janahariri/Reception-Robot-Task-3-2/README.md

 # Reception-Robot-Task-3-2
-designing an electrical circuit that contains a distance sensor, Bluetooth and 6 servo motors.
+this Project consists of Designing an electrical circuit for a robot that Receiving customer evaluation by voice.
+This electrical circuit containing 6 servo motors and Ultrasonic sensor and Module Bluetooth cycle.